Prominent Florida Eye Doctor Faces 610 Years in Prison for Alleged Medicare Fraud

 A Grim Outlook

 If found guilty, Melgen faces up to 610 years in prison.
 As of right now, he is out on an $18 million bond.
 Unfortunately for Melgen, the prosecution has a pretty tight case.
-Melgen and his attorney have a tough road ahead of them, but as we know at The Baez Law Firm, that does not mean impossible.
+Melgen and his lawyer have a tough road ahead of them, but as we know at The Baez Law Firm, that does not mean impossible.

-Consult a Miami Federal Crimes Defense Attorney
+Consult a Miami Federal Crimes Defense Lawyer

 Medicare fraud is an extremely serious crime against the government, one that, if convicted of, can land you in prison for life.
 On top of that, you or your family will be forced to pay the government back for all the money stolen from them.
 If you or a loved one is charged with Medicare fraud, it is imperative that you seek the help of a Miami federal crimes defense lawyer right away.
 Reach out to The Baez Law Firm at 800-588-BAEZ for the most aggressive and effective legal representation, and to schedule your free consultation now.